 Our Enterprise-Wide Risk Management Framework ("Framework") outlines Scotiabank's risk governance, risk management principles, risk appetite, risk culture, risk identification and assessment, and risk management tools.
 The Framework describes how the Bank identifies, assesses, measures, controls, and reports on the risks to which it is exposed.
-The Framework is subject to constant evaluation in order for it to meet the challenges and requirements of the global markets in which the Bank operates, including regulatory standards and industry best practice.
-For further details, refer to pages 73-82 of the 2023 Annual Report.
+The Framework is subject to routine review to keep pace with evolving risks and requirements of the global markets in which the Bank operates, including regulatory standards and industry best practices.
+For further details, refer to pages 72-81 of the 2024 Annual Report.